 At the same time, robotics and its adoption are also on the rise, be it in cleaning operations or in handling chemical or hazardous products, thus improving safety standards.
 Decision-making will be wholly data-based, which allows us to estimate the cost and performance of the organisation, and make decisions without losing sight of the user’s experience.

-Besides the challenges we will face 2022, with all the workplace changes and new technologies, which should be our main worry in the long-term?
+Besides the challenges we will face in the future, with all the workplace changes and new technologies, which should be our main worry in the long term?

 The ultimate challenge is sustainability.
 Without it, there’s no future.
 That’s everyone’s challenge and FM is no exception, on the contrary.
 We should take on that responsibility and contribute to introducing sustainable practices and investments, such as equipment manufactured with recycled materials and renewable energy sources.
 We should set up sustainable practices at the workplace and raise awareness among all facility users.

 Obviously, big changes within organisations require adjustments in facility management.
 However, FM is not always a priority for companies.
 How can managers shift this mindset?

 Adaptability will be key to face new challenges.
 Even if there is a clear vision about the future, it’s not always possible to go forward and implement everything one would wish for, given that balancing finances and budgeting often compromise innovations in FM.

 Cost management is the first hurdle to overcome in order to implement new technology and expand digitisation.
 For this reason, delivering the basics – which is ensuring service levels, the safety and efficiency of the operation – sets the ground for, slowly but surely, introducing further innovation and showcasing its added value.

 “FM companies will need to shift their paradigm from “maintenance per si” to integrated services: management, operation and project management”